yesexactly/thematizer/README.md

 The original design specification for the Thematizer was created in August 2011, as a joint project of Yes Exactly Web Design and Amherst College undergraduate Lexie Gaines-Smith.
 A rough Thematizer alpha version was completed in March 2013.

-Pending successful funding of our Kickstarter campaign, we plan to have a full-featured open-source product available for general release by Fall 2014.
+Pending successful funding of our crowdfunding campaign, we plan to have a full-featured open-source product available for general release by Fall 2014.

 We are currently seeking designers, testers, and web developers.
 For more information, go to http://www.artmeetscode.com for details on how to get involved in our project.